Academic Catalog 2026-2027

 Lecture: 3

 Introduces and provides models for application of the concepts of vector algebra.
 Topics include finite dimensional vector spaces and their geometric significance; representing and solving systems of linear equations using multiple methods, including Gaussian elimination and matrix inversion; matrices; determinants; linear transformations; quadratic forms; eigenvalues and eigenvector; and applications in science and engineering.
-(Prerequisite: MATH 2414)

-Prerequisite(s): MATH 2414 or MATH 242
+Prerequisite(s): (MATH 2414 or MATH 242)

 College/School: Col of Science, Engr & Tech